 She volunteers for the Williamson County Heritage Foundation, Williamson County Habitat for Humanity and Lipscomb Elementary PTO.

-Susan Zoesch, Director of Retention
+Susan Zoesch, Director of Recruitment

 Susan Zoesch began her career in the hospitality industry at 18 years old while attending the University of Tennessee.
 She graduated with a degree in Psychology in 2003 and shortly moved to Nashville after to be closer to her family.
 Working in most areas of a restaurant she knew she wanted to stay in hospitality, moving from management to group sales.